programa-stic/security-advisories/Facebook/README.md

 * **2014-07-01:**
           Facebook sent a new confirmation of working on the fix for open proxy issue.

-* **2014-07-02:** Programa Seguridad en TICxpressed to Facebook its concern about elapsed time since the original report and asked why a simple fix is taking so long.
+* **2014-07-02:** Programa Seguridad en TIC expressed to Facebook its concern about elapsed time since the original report and asked why a simple fix is taking so long.

 * **2014-07-02:**
           Facebook replied that it is actively working on addressing the issue.